MelbourneDeveloper/ioc_container/README.md

 ```

 ## Scoping and Disposal
 You can create a scoped container that will never create more than one instance of an object by type within the scope.
-In this example, we create an instance of `D` but the object graph only has four object references.
-All instances of `A`, `B`, `C`, and `D` are the same instance.
-This is because the scoped container is only creating one instance of each type.
+In this example, we create an instance of `D`, but the object graph only has four object references.
+All instances of `A`, `B`, `C`, and `D` are the same.
+This is because the scoped container only creates one instance of each type.
 When you are finished with the scoped instances, you can await `dispose()` to dispose everything.

 ```dart
 final builder = IocContainerBuilder()